Third COVID-19 related death reported in Buchanan County

 Bluefield Daily Telegraph

-GRUNDY, Va. — A third COVID-19 related death has been reported in Buchanan County, Va.
+GRUNDY, Va. — A third COVID-19 related death has been reported in Buchanan County.

 The Virginia Department of Health confirmed the new death Thursday, but released no other details regarding the case.